yuribz/grades-dsc/README.md

   - Log into `sli.do` using administrative credentials provided by instructor
   - Find the correct lecture poll title
   - Under the `Analytics` pane, click `Export => Download Export => Poll Results per user => XLS => Save` to download the file to your default download directory
-  - Move this file under **the same directory** as the pipeline notebook (not archive)
+  - Move this file under **the same directory** as the `enter_grades.ipynb` notebook, change name if needed
 - Zybook:
   - Log into Zybook using administrative credentials and select `Reporting` on the bottom-right corner
   - On the left pane, select the sections assigned
   - On the right pane, select `Entire Class` and set the deadline
-  - Click `Download Report` and move the file under **the same directory** as the pipeline notebook
+  - Click `Download Report` and move the file under **the same directory** as the `enter_grades.ipynb` notebook, change name if needed
 - Gradescope:
   - For assignments that the gradescope assignment score is exactly the same as the Canvas assignment score, please use the `link assignment` feature; for other assignments such as those having lateness or checkpoints, follow along.
   - Log into Gradescope using administrative credentials and select the main assignment page from the course
   - Find `Download Grades` and select `Download CSV` (could be in `More`)
   - If lateness is needed, create a question with 1 rubric item per deduction level; download the graded rubric by `Export Evaluations` and find the csv file for the question
   - If other sections such as checkpoint are needed, do `Download Grades > Download CSV` from the other assignment
-  - For all downloaded files, move them under **the same directory** as the pipeline notebook
+  - For all downloaded files, move them under **the same directory** as the `enter_grades.ipynb` notebook, change names if needed.
+This includes moving the lateness file outside of the original evaluation folder

 #### Gradebook Documentations
 - `Gradebook` General Class: Defined in `gradebook.py`